 Kevin O'Connell · Product Designer

-ascendwave.com →In late 2025 I was walking down a street in Bologna, Italy when I noticed a shop window displaying decks of tarot cards.
+ascendwave.com →One rainy day in late 2025 I was walking down a street in Bologna, Italy when I noticed a shop window displaying decks of tarot cards.
 That got me thinking about the origins of tarot.
-It turned out that some of the earliest decks originated in that part of Italy.
+It turns out some of the earliest decks originated in that part of Italy.
 I bought a deck known as the "Thoth Deck."
 When I got back to my hotel, I noticed the deck was in Italian.
 "One more thing to learn," I thought.

 I didn't know much about the subject.
 Reading further about the Thoth deck, I discovered that it draws on numerous traditions including alchemy, Kabbalah, Greek and Roman mythology, astrology, numerology, and color theory.
-The encoding and interplay of multiple complex systems intrigued me.
 Also, the cards are beautiful.

-I became interested in learning about the cards and the various systems represented in them.
-Lying in bed one night I envisioned the deck mapped to a 3D sphere.
-I've done some 3D animation over the years, and I got wondering.
-What if I could harness Claude to create an entirely new experience, one which allows the participant to navigate the deck?
+Lying in bed one night, I envisioned the deck mapped to a 3D sphere.
+I've done some 3D animation, and I got to wondering — what if I could harness AI to create an entirely new experience, one that allows the participant to learn about the deck?

 The Tarot Sphere is a fully interactive 3D experience built in a single HTML file.
-It places all 78 cards of the Crowley Thoth Tarot deck on a rotating sphere, procedurally illustrated in canvas, with AI-generated card readings, PBR lighting, and fluid animation.
+It places the cards on a rotating sphere, procedurally illustrated in canvas, with AI-generated card readings, physically based rendering (PBR) lighting, and fluid animation.
 The sphere is rendered in WebGL via Three.js, running entirely in the browser with no plugins or downloads.
 It runs live at ascendwave.com.

 The project was built entirely through directed conversation with Claude over seven sessions over a month — no IDE, no codebase, no local dev environment.
 I directed the outcomes; Claude determined much of the architecture and generated the code that implemented them.